kpsysops/vagranting-swarm/README.md

 # vagranting-swarm
-[quickLabs] Setup swarm in VMs on your local workstation with Vagrant
+[quickLabs] Setup docker-swarm 2 node cluster in VBOX VMs on your local workstation with Vagrant